 – Are you holding out too long for that perfect rate?
 In other words, is the real answer to the question “should I refinance my mortgage” an unquestionable “yes”, but you are waiting for that last quarter point drop.
 Be careful of that strategy, it has led many before you to end up actually paying higher home mortgage interest rates in the long run.

-Thank you for visiting, and please let us know how we’ve done when you’ve asked yourself “Should I refinance my home?”
+Thank you for visiting.
+We hope you got the answer to the question “Should I refinance my mortgage“.
+Please come back and let us know how we’ve done as far as the advice you gained when you’ve asked yourself “Should I refinance my home?”